 Coordinate space-based observations to support the effective monitoring and management of the world’s forested regions to support any future international climate agreement and support the Space Data Component of the GEO Global Forest Observations Initiative (GFOI).

-2014: Through its Ad Hoc Space Data Coordination Group (SDCG) for GFOI, CEOS is developing and coordinating the implementation of strategies for the provision of satellite observations in support of the development of national forest monitoring and measurement, reporting, and verification (MRV) systems.
+2015: Through its Ad Hoc Space Data Coordination Group (SDCG) for GFOI, CEOS is developing and coordinating the implementation of strategies for the provision of satellite observations in support of the development of national forest monitoring and measurement, reporting, and verification (MRV) systems.

+In 2015, The SDCG will build on previous activity by continuing to implement the first element of the CEOS Space Data Strategy for GFOI—the Global Baseline Data Acquisition Strategy for GFOI, endorsed by CEOS in 2013 and updated in 2014.
+The SDCG will also continue to work to update the strategy to reflect new data stream availability.

-At the 29th Meeting of the CEOS Strategic Implementation Team (SIT-29), the SDCG received endorsement of the second element of The CEOS Strategy for Space Data Coverage and Continuity in Support of the GEO Global Forest Observations Initiative (GFOI) and Forest Carbon Tracking (FCT) Task (agreed at the 25th CEOS Plenary in 2011).
-This second element—the Space Data Services Strategy for GFOI—seeks to provide a coordinated strategy for national data acquisition that will accommodate countries that have specific technical requirements or heritage and experience with working with a particular EO data source or type.
-With the endorsement, the SDCG will work with several countries to develop pilot services during 2014.
+The SDCG will also work to implement the Space Data Services Strategy for GFOI, endorsed by CEOS in 2014.
+Through this strategy, SDCG seeks to provide a coordinated strategy for national data acquisition that will accommodate countries that have specific technical requirements, or heritage and experience with working with a particular EO data source or type.
+The SDCG will continue to work with several countries to develop pilot data services, with regular reports to be provided.

-The SDCG will continue to implement the first element of the CEOS Space Data Strategy for GFOI—the Global Baseline Data Acquisition Strategy for GFOI—and at SIT-29 received endorsement of the 2014 update to the strategy to reflect new data stream availability.
-The SDCG will develop the implementation plan for the Space Data Services Strategy for GFOI in 2014.
-A 2013 implementation report on global acquisitions was also presented at SIT-29.
+The SDCG will also develop a strategy document for the supply of data in support of GFOI research and development (R&D) activities—the third element of the CEOS Space Data Strategy for GFOI.
+It is expected that CEOS endorsement of this document will be sought at SIT-30 in 2015.

+The SDCG will also continue to consider options for transition of space data supply for forest monitoring systems to reach an operational status.

-2015-2016: The SDCG will deliver annual implementation updates to the Global Baseline Data Acquisition Strategy for GFOI and the Space Data Services Strategy for GFOI at the annual SIT meetings.
+2016-2017: The SDCG will deliver annual implementation updates to the Global Baseline Data Acquisition Strategy for GFOI and the Space Data Services Strategy for GFOI at the annual SIT meetings.
 The SDCG will continue to coordinate expanded coverage of the Global Baseline Data Acquisition Strategy for GFOI, culminating in global coverage in the 2016-2017 timeframe.

-The SDCG will develop a strategy document for the supply of data in support of GFOI research and development (R&D) activities—the third element of the CEOS Space Data Strategy for GFOI.
-It is expected that CEOS endorsement of this document will be sought at SIT-30 in 2015.

-Publish the CEOS Strategy for Carbon Observations from Space and determine how CEOS can best implement the strategy.
+Progress implementation of the CEOS Strategy for Carbon Observations from Space

-2014: The CEOS Carbon Task Force (CTF) provided CEOS Agency representation to the GEO Carbon Community of Practice (CoP) and the development of the GEO Carbon Strategy—one of the first actions of the CoP.
-The GEO Carbon Strategy is a defining document for the GEO and carbon science communities.
-The CTF prepared the CEOS Strategy for Carbon Observations from Space in response to the GEO Carbon Strategy.
-The CEOS strategy addresses the three domains—atmospheric, oceanic and terrestrial—and their interfaces, and has identified a number of actions to be completed by space agencies.
+2015: In 2014, CEOS endorsed the CEOS Strategy for Carbon Observations from Space in response to the GEO Carbon Strategy.
+The CEOS strategy addresses the three domains—atmospheric, oceanic and terrestrial—and their interfaces, and identified a number of recommended actions to be completed by space agencies.

-CEOS participants at SIT-29 endorsed the CEOS strategy and discussed the best approach for assessing the feasibility of implementing the recommended actions.
-SIT-29 participants agreed to create an Ad Hoc Carbon Strategy Implementation Study Team to develop a set of implementation options for the recommended actions contained in the CEOS carbon strategy.
-The success of the process employed to manage the actions resulting from the CEOS response to the GCOS Implementation Plan can serve as a model for the carbon strategy approach.
+CEOS has now determined the actions it will take in response to the recommendations of the CEOS Carbon Strategy for Carbon Observations from Space, and allocated these tasks to the relevant CEOS Entities who will, under the guidance of the SIT Chair, implement them through 2015 and beyond.
+These actions represent a comprehensive response covering:

+Mission coordination and development activities.

+Calibration/validation activities.

+Product development activities.

+Further detail is available in

-2015-2016: CEOS will continue to track the status of the recommended actions identified in the CEOS Strategy for Carbon Observations from Space.
+2016-2017: CEOS will continue to implement the actions determined in response to the recommendations in the CEOS Strategy for Carbon Observations from Space.